treasure-data/treasure-boxes/td/gsheet/README.md

-# Workflow: td example (Result Output to Google Spreadsheet)
+# Workflow: td example (Result Output to Google Sheets)

-This example workflow exports TD job results into a Google Spreadsheet with [td](http://docs.digdag.io/operators/td.html) operator.
+This example workflow exports TD job results into a Google Sheets with [td](http://docs.digdag.io/operators/td.html) operator.

 # Prerequisites

-You need to create a new Authentication for Google Spread Sheet in advance.
+You need to create a new Authentication for Google Sheets in advance.
 Please refer to the section '2.
 Account authentication' in the [Treasure Data Documentation](https://support.treasuredata.com/hc/en-us/articles/360009671913-Writing-Job-Results-to-Google-Sheets) in order to find the procedure.

 The connection name is used in the dig file.